cajhin/capsicain/README.md

 - Hold TAB + right hand -> NumPad layer
     U I O = 7 8 9  etc.

-- ALT + letter keys-> all regular symbol characters, easier to reach
+- ALT + letter keys-> all regular symbol characters.
+  ALT + Q for '!' is an easier combo than Shift + 1, when you get used to it.
   ! @ # $ % ^ & ( ) ü ß - + * / = \ { } ö ä ` ~ | _ … < > [ ] ...

 - Tap ALT -> Special character layer